ivargr/python-bioinformatics/part2/Exercises2.md

 As an example, we now want to work with the DNA sequence `AACCTGGG`.

-Store this sequence in a variable in Python.
+**a)** Store this sequence in a variable in Python.
 You can name your variable `sequence`.

-Write code for finding the number of G's and C's in the sequence.
+**b)** Write code for finding the number of G's and C's in the sequence.
 Remember that you can count the number of occurences of a substring in a string with:

 ```
 number_of_occurences = sequence.count("some substring")